Month 1: Building the Baseline

 What the Data Tells Me

-It takes time for search engines to crawl and index consistently.
-The root domain showed up first, but deeper pages lagged behind, it was nearly 3 weeks until a handful of pages were indexed.
-Changes to the root page title and description took nearly 4 weeks to update in search results.
+Search engines take time to crawl a new domain.
+The root page indexed first, but deeper pages lagged behind.
+It took nearly three weeks until a handful of pages were visible.
+Updates to the homepage title and description took close to four weeks to appear in search.

-That delay, though frustrating at first, became a reminder: this project isn’t about chasing instant reach.
-It’s about building equity in your own space — one crawl, one post, one update at a time.
+At first that delay was frustrating.
+Then it became a reminder: this project isn’t about instant reach.
+It’s about building equity in my own space, one crawl, one post, one tweak at a time.

 Technical Learnings